Decoding your municipal tax bill

 The municipality sends out the municipal tax bill ‘woonlastennota’ each year in February.
-It states which taxes you have to pay if you are the owner or user of a residential property or business premises.
+It states which taxes you have to pay if you are the owner or user of a residential or business property.

 On your Municipal Tax bill, you will come across: